 At the front of the building is a full length turnout yard with access to self-feed silage.
 Below the yard is a slurry/dung store.

-Recreation - Water Sailing is available at Siblyback and Roadford Lakes, Padstow, Fowey, Plymouth, Newton Ferrers, Salcombe, Dartmouth and various other harbours along the south coast.
+Recreation - Water - Sailing is available at Siblyback and Roadford Lakes, Padstow, Fowey, Plymouth, Newton Ferrers, Salcombe, Dartmouth and various other harbours along the south coast.
 There are delightful beaches on the North Cornish coast including Widemouth Bay, Trebarwith, Polzeath, Harlyn Bay and Constantine Bay.
-Horse riding on quiet country lanes in the area.
+Horse riding and Walking - Horse riding is available on quiet country lanes in the area.
 The North & South West Coast Path also offers scenic walking and further walking and riding are available on Bodmin Moor and Dartmoor.
-Golf Golf courses can be found at Launceston, Kennards House, Tavistock, Holsworthy, Saltash, Whitsand Bay, Looe Bindown and St Mellion.
+Golf - Golf courses can be found at Launceston, Kennards House, Tavistock, Holsworthy, Saltash, Whitsand Bay, Looe Bindown and St Mellion.

-Communications - Road The A30 from Launceston provides easy access to Exeter and the M5 motorway.
-Rail Intercity services operate from Exeter to London.
-Sea Ferry services operate from Plymouth to northern France and northern Spain.
-Air Newquay Airport offers flights to numerous destinations including London Gatwick.
+Communications - Road - The A30 from Launceston provides easy access to Exeter and the M5 motorway.
+Rail - Intercity services operate from Exeter to London.
+Sea - Ferry services operate from Plymouth to northern France and northern Spain.
+Air - Newquay Airport offers flights to numerous destinations including London.
 Exeter International Airport provides daily flights to London City Airport and flights to the Isles of Scilly, Channel Islands, Ireland, Scotland and a number of continental destinations.
 Bristol International Airport offers flights to numerous European destinations.

 Local Authorities - Cornwall Council, County Hall, Treyew Road, Truro, Cornwall TR1 3AY.
 Tel: 0300 1234 100.
 Western Power Distribution, Avonbank, Feeder Road, Bristol BS2 0TB.
 Tel: 01179 332000.
 South West Water, Peninsula House, Rydon Lane, Exeter, Devon EX2 7WP.
 Tel: 01392 4466888.